underthecurve/r-data-cleaning-tricks/README.md

 * You can clone or download this repository by clicking on the green button above, "Clone or download"
 * Open the `.R` file in RStudio
-* Follow along by reading the `.md` file online by clicking the Github link above
+* Follow along by reading the `.md` file online or printing the `.pdf` file out by clicking the Github links above

 ## Questions / Feedback?